-The U.S. Institute of Peace and His Holiness the Dalai Lama have joined in a project to strengthen the abilities of youth leaders working to build peace in the world’s most violent regions.
-USIP and the Dalai Lama will host a dialogue with such peacebuilders drawn from networks of the Institute and its partners in 14 countries across Africa, Asia and the Middle East.
+The U.S. Institute of Peace and His Holiness the Dalai Lama have joined to strengthen the abilities of youth leaders working to build peace in the world’s most violent regions.
+USIP and the Dalai Lama hosted a dialogue in May 2016 with 28 such peacebuilders drawn from networks of the Institute and its partners in 13 countries across Africa, Asia and the Middle East.
 Many of these countries face the world’s deadliest wars, as well as campaigns by extremist groups to incite youth to violence.
 These leaders are among their countries’ most effective peacebuilders.
-This dialogue will help them build practical skills and personal resilience they need to work against the tensions or violence in their homelands.
+The dialogue with the Dalai Lama helped them to build practical skills and personal resilience they need to work against the tensions or violence in their homelands.

 Religion is an important component in many conflict zones and a powerful tool for preventing violence.
 USIP has been a pioneer in religion and peacemaking, seeking new ways to combat violent extremism across all beliefs.